🎥 How to create and trigger sticky bars

 Exit-Intent – Want your sticky bar to appear when the visitor moves their mouse to exit the page?
 This trigger type will detect their mouse movement to determine when to trigger the sticky bar.
 On mobile devices, exit intent sticky bars will trigger when the visitor clicks the back button in their browser.

-Scroll Point – This trigger type lets you display your CTA when the visitor has scrolled to a certain percentage of the page.
+Scroll Point – This trigger type lets you display your campaign when the visitor has scrolled to a certain percentage of the page.
 For example, you may want to trigger the sticky bar 50% through a blog post.

 Timed Delay – You can have your sticky bar display X number of seconds after the page loads using this trigger type.

 Upon Click Only – Need your sticky bar to trigger only when a button is clicked?
 Using this trigger option, your sticky bar can preload on the page and then trigger when a button is clicked.
-You can use either a ConvertFlow button linked to your sticky bar CTA, or apply the given custom trigger class to any HTML content on your page that you'd like to trigger the sticky bar upon clicking.
+You can use either a ConvertFlow button linked to your sticky bar campaign or apply the given custom trigger class to any HTML content on your page that you'd like to trigger the sticky bar upon clicking.

 On-Site Message – Want to preface a larger sticky bar with a small on-site message from a team member?
 Using this trigger type, you can have a small popup message appear in the corner of the screen, that when clicked will trigger the sticky bar.